 -Nate Chinen, New York Times Jazz Listings, May 9, 2008

-You do not have the Flash 11 plugin.
-To download this plugin, simply visit Adobe.com.
-If you are certain you have the latest version of Flash installed, please click the link below.
+Once you are certain you have the latest version of Adobe Flash installed and enabled, please click the link below.